-Recently Texas has enacted a program to certify specialists in criminal appellate law.
-There has long been board certification in criminal law, so why is there a need for certification in criminal appellate law?
+In 2011, Texas enacted a program to certify specialists in criminal appellate law.
+There has long been board certification in criminal law, so why is there a need for certification in Dallas criminal appellate law?

 Nevertheless, most criminal defense lawyers are always anxious and willing to accept a fee.
 So when a prospective client comes in the door seeking to hire a criminal defense lawyer to handle a loved one’s appeal, defense lawyers are likely going to taut their many years of experience without disclosing that they haven’t argued before a court of appeals in years, if ever.